Hearing

 Hearing Assessments

 The profession of Audiology is governed under the Regulated Health Professions Act, 1991 and the Audiology and Speech-Language Pathology Act, 1991.
 Under these Acts, audiologists can perform hearing tests and are able to prescribe hearing aids, if needed, without requiring a physician’s referral.
-In some cases, audiology services are publicly-funded so there is no charge to the parent(s)/caregivers.
-However, some audiologists may charge a fee if the services are not covered under the Ontario Health Insurance Plan (OHIP).
-Please read below to find out if you may be eligible to access publicly-funded audiology services.
-However, it is always important to ask about costs when you are making an appointment.

 Is your child eligible for assessment through the Infant Hearing Program?

-- If your child is under 2 months of age and you suspect a hearing loss, your child is eligible for a hearing screen from your local infant hearing program.
+- If your child is under 2 months of age and you suspect a hearing difference, your child is eligible for a hearing screen from your local infant hearing program.
 If a REFER result is obtained, a referral to an Infant Hearing Program Audiologist will be made.

 Click here to view a guide for eligibility criteria

-Services provided by the Infant Hearing Program are publicly-funded so there is no charge to the parent(s) / caregiver(s).
-If you live in York or Durham Regions, Peterborough, Northumberland or Haliburton Counties or the City of Kawartha Lakes, contact the Tri-Regional Infant Hearing Program at: 1-888-703-5437 and choose option #4 for the Infant Hearing Program
+Services provided by the Infant Hearing Program are publicly-funded so there is no charge to the parent(s)/caregiver(s).
+If you live in York or Durham Regions, Peterborough, Northumberland or Haliburton Counties or the City of Kawartha Lakes, contact the Tri-Regional Infant Hearing Program at: 1-888-703-5437 and choose option #4 for the Infant Hearing Program.

 Does your family doctor refer to an Ear Nose and Throat (ENT) or other Specialist who works at a hospital or clinic that provides audiology services?

 If an Ear, Nose and Throat specialist is on-site when the hearing assessment is performed, such as in some hospitals or audiology clinics, the service may be insured under OHIP.
 In order to access an ENT, a referral from the family physician would be required.
+There is often a significant wait time for these funded services.

 Are there private audiology services available?